 When you sign up for a Dropbox Basic account, you get 2GB of free storage space.
 A free account also allows you to share files across up to 3 devices and restore previously saved versions of files (called file-versioning) for up to 30 days.

-However, there’s a trick: Dropbox gives you ways to earn more than 16GB of additional free space.
+However, there’s a trick: Dropbox allows you to earn more than 16GB of additional free space.

 Read on to find out how much storage 2GB really is and how you can unlock more free storage space with Dropbox.

-Summary: How much space does Dropbox provide for free?
+Summary: How much storage does Dropbox give for free?

-- However, there are a few easy things you can do to unlock even more free space.
+- However, you can do a few easy things to unlock even more free space.

 What Does 2GB of Free Storage Actually Mean?